espressif/esp-idf/examples/protocols/modbus/serial/mb_slave/README.md

 Configure the external Modbus master software according to port configuration parameters used in application.
 As an example the Modbus Poll application can be used with this example.
 Option 2:
-Setup ESP32 WROVER-KIT board and set modbus_master example configuration as described in its README.md file.
+Setup ESP32 based board and set modbus_master example configuration as described in its README.md file.
 Setup one or more slave boards with different slave addresses and connect them into the same Modbus segment (See configuration above).
 Note: The ```Modbus communiction mode``` parameter must be the same for master and slave example application to be able to communicate with each other.

 ### Build and flash software